legendcodermartino1245/ldac-optimization-guide/README.md

 🧠 This setting only prevents **Windows from sending AVRCP commands**,
 but it doesn’t stop the **broadcast loop initiated by Android.**

+AV OFF on Android fully eliminates unlock stutters with AVRCP 1.6.

 ### 🔁 Why Format Matching Matters with AVRCP 1.6 Multipoint